The Power of a Strategic Email Sender Name

 • Adds personal touch: Using individual names along with brand names helps build personal connections with subscribers, making the emails less generic.

-• Increased flexibility: It helps you tailor sender names to specific email campaigns and target audiences.
+• Increased flexibility: It helps you tailor sender names to different types of emails and target audiences.

 Checking out the examples of personal, brand, and hybrid sender names might give you an idea of what to use.